MedXProtocol/truffle-deploy-registry/README.md

 # Truffle Deploy Registry

-Store deployed contract addresses separately from Truffle artifacts.
+Store deployed contract addresses separately from Truffle artifacts, and merge the addresses into artifacts.

-This module is a complete re-write (with comprehensive tests!) of [truffle-deploy-registry](here)
+This module is a complete re-write (with comprehensive tests!) of [truffle-migrate-off-chain](https://github.com/asselstine/truffle-migrate-off-chain)

 # Motivation